 Things to do in Norfolk

 We don't agree with Noel Coward's Private Lives 'Very flat, Norfolk' comment, but it's true we don't have many mountains.
 Gently undulating would be more like it, which makes cycling and walking through beautiful countryside and along unspoilt coast an absolute joy.

 Wondering what to do in Norfolk?
 We have fabulous golf courses (although it can get a bit Crazy in Great Yarmouth), including links, and if you can't have a break without a twitch, we have some of the best birdwatching in the UK.

-There are so many things to see in Norfolk; art lovers and culture vultures will be in their element.
+Art lovers and culture vultures will be in their element.
 You'll find many galleries and exhibitions, and concerts range from classical at country houses to outdoor pop in Thetford Forest.
 Festivals include beer, literature, food and drink and the biggest of them all - the Norfolk and Norwich Festival in May.

 Those who have left their mark on Norfolk include Romans, Saxons, Normans, Dutch and Americans.
 Figures from history include Boudicca and Nelson, whose national importance is such that their statues top-and-tail Whitehall in London, and the Hollywood actor James Stewart earned honours as a courageous second world war air force commander flying from a base in Norfolk.